Algorithmic Operations: Lessons from Bandit Algorithms

 Algorithmic Operations: the maximal use of algorithms to make essential business decisions.

 The practice can be traced to the hedge fund industry.
 The operations of ingesting data to predict prices and execute trades is a friendly environment to algorithms, which are constrained to act only via programmatic interfaces.
 By the mid 1990’s, the early-digitized financial markets produced decisive proof of algorithms’ efficacy in the form of the unprecedented success of quantitative hedge funds like Renaissance Technologies and D. E. Shaw.
-Its influence was spreading, with one path traceable to D. E. Shaw, when Jeff Bezos, a freshly indoctrinated algorithm evangelist, left the company to start Amazon in 1994.
+Its influence spread, with one path traceable from D. E. Shaw, when Jeff Bezos, a freshly indoctrinated algorithm evangelist, left the company to start Amazon in 1994.

 Today, entire industries, like ridesharing, depend sensitively on effective algorithmic operations and any declaration of its value reads as a cliché.
 Yet, they remain the exception rather than the norm.
 Recognizing colloquialisms like ‘Excel Hell’, ‘Email Ping-Pong’ and ‘Death by Meeting’ is all one needs to appreciate this fact.
 The answer to ‘why?’ is ‘because it is hard’.
-This article seeks to answer this more thoroughly.
+This article seeks to explore this more thoroughly.

 More constructively, this article is to provide clarity on the causes and make informed recommendations for progress.
 In total, this is an article about automated decisioning.